 Teach Your Body a New Trick- The good news is you can condition your body to convert fat to glucose more efficiently.
 Not only will this increase your ability to go longer, it will reduce your need to take on additional calories during training and racing.
 This process uses a systemic method of training long distances on very little carbohydrates in order to train your body to burn fat more efficiently.
 This is the premise behind what is called ‘substrate utilization’ or ‘substrate training’ for long distance athletes.
 This is a significant benefit on race day because you’ll be more efficient at burning fat and sparing glycogen.
 This type of conditioning also allows you to consume fewer calories per hour, which often results in a decreased risk of gastric distress.

 Fueling in Different Conditions: We’re talking primarily about temperature when we discuss fueling practices in different conditions.
 When it’s hot, your body expends a large amount of energy trying to cool itself by dissipating heat.
 It does this by circulating more blood to the skin surface so you sweat more.
 This leaves less blood to aid digestion AND you require more fluids to keep you sweating at a high rate.
-T

 Be careful what you eat: Ingesting slow absorbing fuels like proteins, nuts, fats, foods with fiber and other solid foods during workouts can cause gastric distress as well a premature “bonk.”
 Slow absorbing fuels get stuck in the gut, which means your body can’t readily utilize them.
 If your body is burning stored glycogen as it waits for those slow nutrients to get absorbed, you’re reducing your 2 hour fuel tank and increasing your chances of ‘bonking.’
 To reduce the chances of ‘bonking’ or gastric distress eliminate all slow absorbing nutrients from your fuel plan.

-How to Use EFS for Any Distance:
+How to Use EFS, EFS Liquid Shot and EFSPro for Any Distance:

 2-5 hours cool/cold conditions: Consume 200 calories EFS per hour at a solution between 10% and 16%.
 This means 100 calories for every 6-10 ounces fluid.
 Electrolytes are still not critical, however due to the longer workout a mix of EFS drink and EFS liquid shot works great in this situation.

 5+ hours COOL/COLD conditions: Consume 250-300 calories EFS per hour at a solution between 10% and 16%.
 This means 100 calories for every 6-10 ounces fluid.
 For very long distances your body will balance the use of stored fat, stored glycogen and orally administered calories to fuel the workout.
 Consuming only fast absorbing fuels assures that you deliver glucose consistently to the blood, which can help spare glycogen so you don’t bonk.
 A mix of EFS drink and EFS liquid shot works great in this situation.
+Your PACE will determine how many calories you need.
+If the pace is slow, less calories are needed.
+If the pace is at threshold you will need more calories.